-While we were in land of fire and ice we drove around the ring road and stopped at many waterfalls and went on many easy adventures in Iceland but the best of them all was our hike to find Iceland’s bluest secret waterfall, Bruarfoss!
+While we were in the land of fire and ice we drove around the ring road and stopped at many waterfalls and went on many easy adventures in Iceland but the best of them all was our hike to find Iceland’s bluest secret waterfall, Bruarfoss!

 Brúarfoss translates to ‘Bridge Falls’ and is a relatively small waterfall compared to many of its Icelandic counterparts.
 What it lacks in size it makes up with its icy blue waters.
-Often labelled as ‘Iceland’s Bluest Waterfall, it is one of Iceland’s hidden gem.
+Often labeled as ‘Iceland’s Bluest Waterfall, it is one of Iceland’s hidden gem.
 We spent an afternoon following up a stream, hiking through meadows and running into friendly and shaggy haired Icelandic horses till we made it to waterfalls with the help of a couple of locals.

 What is in this Post

 Brúarfoss is roughly one hour and twenty minutes east of Reykjavik.
 The waterfall takes its name from a stone arch that once stood over it, acting as a bridge for those who wished to cross.
 According to legend, this natural stone bridge was destroyed in 1602 by a minion of the Skálholt episcopal see.
 At that time, Iceland was suffering a severe famine, and by destroying the bridge, the minion prevented the starving peasants from reaching the bountiful lands claimed by the church.

 Brúarfoss makes up just a small part of Brúará, whose origins lie in the mighty Hvita river which runs from the glacier Langjökull.
 This is why the water is an icy blue color.
 The glacial river Brúará falls, ends in a U-turn at the base of the waterfall, where the river is concentrated into a deep crevice.
 The blue rapids of the river are pretty strong and the area surrounding waterfalls is lush green with plenty of plants and flowers in summer.